falconx/encounter-react/README.md

 -- images

 # Notes & Questions
+- If a presence has expired should it be removed from the database?
+What impact will this have?
 - Possible solution to avoiding clustering and too many markers in one location is to not allow a release near another.
 - FacebookId is revealed in response data - Will be fixed in Phase 4 with encryption and proxy on server.
 - nearbyPresence query returns photo - should this be a separate query?